-The Conservation Authorities Act first empowered conservation authorities to make regulations to prohibit filling in floodplains below the high water mark in 1956.
+The Conservation Authorities Act first empowered conservation authorities to make regulations to prohibit filling in floodplains below the high-water mark in 1956.
 These powers were broadened in 1960 to prohibit or regulate the placing or dumping of fill in defined areas where, in the opinion of the conservation authority, the control of flooding, pollution or the conservation of land may be affected (R.S.O.
 1960, c.
 62, s.
 20 (1)).
 In 1968, an amendment to the Conservation Authorities Act (Statutes of Ontario, 1968, c.
 15) further extended the power of Conservation Authorities to prohibit or control construction and alteration to waterways, in addition to filling.

-In 1998, the Conservation Authorities Act was changed as part of the Red Tape Reduction Act (Bill 25), to ensure that regulations under the Act were consistent across the province and complementary with contemporary provincial policies.2 To better reflect provincial direction and to strengthen protection of public safety and the environment, the Conservation Authorities Act was modified to enable conservation authorities to enact the Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation (Ontario Regulation 97/04) to replace the Fill, Construction and Alteration to Waterways Regulation (R.R.O.
+In 1998, the Conservation Authorities Act was changed as part of the Red Tape Reduction Act (Bill 25) to ensure that regulations under the Act were consistent across the province and complementary with contemporary provincial policies.
+To better reflect provincial direction and to strengthen protection of public safety and the environment, the Conservation Authorities Act (CA Act) was modified to enable conservation authorities to enact the Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation (Ontario Regulation 97/04) to replace the Fill, Construction and Alteration to Waterways Regulation (R.R.O.
 1990, Regulation 149 as amended by Ontario Regulation 142/98).
+All applications for permission received after May 4, 2006, were processed subject to the provisions of the Development, Interference with Wetlands and Alterations to Shorelines and Watercourses Regulation.